Skip to main content

 Testosterone, often considered a primary male hormone, plays a significant role in both men and women.
 In men, it supports muscle mass, bone density, red blood cell production, libido, and mood.
 For women, while present in smaller quantities, testosterone contributes to libido, bone health, muscle strength, and overall energy.
 A decline in testosterone levels, whether due to aging, medical conditions, or other factors, can lead to a range of symptoms that diminish one’s quality of life.

-Symptoms of low testosterone can manifest differently in individuals, but common experiences include persistent fatigue, reduced sexual interest, changes in (such as increased body fat and decreased muscle mass), and shifts in mood or cognitive function.
+Symptoms of low testosterone can manifest differently in individuals, but common experiences include persistent fatigue, reduced sexual interest, changes in body composition (such as increased body fat and decreased muscle mass), and shifts in mood or cognitive function.
 Recognizing these patterns within your own experience is a crucial step toward seeking appropriate guidance and exploring potential solutions.

 Testosterone influences muscle, bone, libido, and mood in both men and women.